jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.006.png" width="200" />

-The shape's being *dashed* might be *optional*.
-This might also point out a distinction between classes and *prototypes*.
+Shapes being *dashed* might be *optional*.

+This might also allow a distinction between classes and *prototypes*: where an object is initially a copy of another object, but anything may be changed about it, even its structure.

 ## Static Structure